beamer-bridge/beamer/docs/source/node.rst

 EventProcessor
 --------------

-``EventProcessor`` implements the Raisync protocol logic.
+``EventProcessor`` implements the Beamer protocol logic.
 It receives events from event monitors and stores them into a list.
 It is important to note that events are not separated based on the chain they came from -- all events are stored in a single list, in the order they arrived, regardless of the originating chain.

 .. note::

-  Each event object, an instance of an event type from ``raisync.events``, has a ``chain_id`` attribute that can be used to identify the chain that event came from.
+  Each event object, an instance of an event type from ``beamer.events``, has a ``chain_id`` attribute that can be used to identify the chain that event came from.

 The thread of ``EventProcessor`` will typically sleep until something interesting happens.
 Delivery of